• Skip to main content

 Jump to Recipe Jump to Video Print Recipe

-Light, bubbly and super refreshing, this Hugo Spritz cocktail recipe is the perfect way to cool off on a hot summer afternoon.
-Make this low-alcohol Italian aperitivo in minutes with just four ingredients - crisp Prosecco, fragrant elderflower liqueur, sparkling water and tangy, fresh lemon juice.
+Light, bubbly, and super refreshing, this Hugo Cocktail recipe is the perfect way to cool off on a hot summer afternoon.
+Make this low-alcohol Italian aperitivo in minutes with just four ingredients — crisp Prosecco, fragrant elderflower liqueur, sparkling water, and tangy, fresh lemon juice.

-Goblet wine glass filled with clear bubbly cocktail, ice, lemon slices and mint leaves. this recipe
+Goblet wine glass filled with clear bubbly hugo cocktail with ice, lemon slices and mint leaves

 Jump to: